Skip to content

 - context: `zmq.asyncio.Context`, optional,

 ZMQ context object to be used for creating sockets.
-If not supplied, a new context is created.
+If not supplied, a global shared context is used.

 """